-Safety is the value behind the core business of Aeroporti di Roma.
+Safety is at the core of Aeroporti di Roma business.

-The Accountable Manager and all the Management of Aeroporti di Roma are committed to establishing, developing, maintaining and continuously improving strategies and processes to ensure that all aeronautical operations are performed in an environment of adequate resources, in order to achieve the highest levels of safety.
+The Accountable Manager and all the Management of staff are committed to develop, establish, maintain and continuously improve strategies and processes to ensure that all aeronautical operations are performed within a context of balanced resources, in order to achieve the highest levels of safety and to comply with national and international regulations.

-Starting with the Accountable Manager, all the employees are responsible for achieving these safety levels.
+Starting from the Accountable Manager, all the employees are responsible to achieve this goal through the following guidelines:

-Our commitment is to: